 Puppy School wants everyone attending classes to learn easily in a comfortable, encouraging atmosphere.
 Please don't worry that you or your puppy will not be good at all the exercises.
 Both the humans and the puppies will have different abilities and everyone will progress at different rates.
 Please try not to compare your puppy's progress with others - another owner may have more experience than you or an easier puppy.

 Your tutor will help you to achieve success.Don't worry if your puppy goes to toilet in the hall, barks in class or does anything else you would prefer it didn't do!
 Remember that everyone's puppy is only just learning how to behave, mistakes will happen, and your tutor is there to help you overcome problems and turn them into learning experiences.
 Please enjoy the experience.

 During classes, exercises will be explained and clearly demonstrated by the tutor.
 You will practice these exercises with your puppy and the tutor will coach you.

 - Walk on loose lead

-- Socialisation with adults, children attending class, and other puppies
+- Socialisation with any adults, children and other puppies attending class

 Since there is a lot to cover in each class, you will only get a short time to practise each of the exercises.
 For this reason, it is necessary to practice all exercises every day at home in frequent, short sessions in order to train your puppy well.
 Since exercises will be easy and fun, this should not be a chore, but something that can be done by any member of the family during times when you have a few moments spare (e.g. during TV adverts).